Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample10_RecognizeInvoices.md

 ## Recognize invoices from a given file

 To recognize invoices from a given file, use the `StartRecognizeInvoicesAsync` method.
-The returned value is a collection of `RecognizedForm` objects -- one for each page in the submitted document.

 ```C# Snippet:FormRecognizerSampleRecognizeInvoicesFileStream
 using (FileStream stream = new FileStream(invoicePath, FileMode.Open))